rao-dotcom/2021-hardware-miniproj/README.md

 ### General approach

 Consider using a for loop to scan for BLE devices.
+The [wifi_scan.py](./wifi_scan.py) example shows a way to log data to a JSON file over time, near the bottom of the Python script.
 You'll find that some devices are always visible--they are probably fixed beacons, TVs, speakers, desktop computers, etc.
 Devices like headphones, modern automobiles, etc. come and go as they move close to and away from the Raspberry Pi.